 Two Weeks Out

-The big day is right around the corner, which means you should be tying up as many loose ends as possible.
+The big day is right around the corner, which means you should be tying up as many loose ends from your moving checklist as possible.
 Use this week to prepare for the final week of packing and cleaning.
 Service your car, request time off from work, and meal prep for this final week in your old home.

 15. Request a Day Off

 Submit a time off request to make sure you’re free on moving day.
 Plan for a Friday move so you have all weekend to unpack and reorganize things.
 You might even let your boss know about your weekend plans so he isn’t tempted to send extra work your way over that three-day period.

 Whether you’re traveling cross-country or moving a few miles, it’s wise to service your car before stuffing it full of belongings.
 The last thing you want is a breakdown mid-move, so get an engine check and oil change and encourage anyone lending a helping hand to do the same.

 With moving day just 14 days away, it’s time to let your friends and family know where you’re headed.
 Announce your move on social media and ask people to direct message you if they want your new address.
 You might also send an email blast or group message to anyone you think might be interested.